julienvollering/DSMdepth/ms/ms.md

 This makes physical modeling of peat depth from radiometric data an undetermined problem.
 We chose the Ørskogfjellet site in part because it has a relatively homogeneous bedrock, which should reduce the variation in initial source strength.
 Soil moisture, bulk density, and porosity, however, are not easily measured across landscape scales and were assumed to be homogeneous.
-Uneven snow cover and air moisture during the Ørskogfjellet radiometric survey may also have masked the soil signal in these data, as Ofstad [-@ofstadHelicopterborneMagneticRadiometric2015] reports large variation in weather conditions.
+Uneven snow cover and air moisture during the Ørskogfjellet radiometric survey may also have masked the soil signal in these data, as @ofstadHelicopterborneMagneticRadiometric2015 reports large variation in weather conditions.
 If maps of these other physical parameters at the time of the radiometric survey were available and included in the model, the predictive value of radiometric data might improve, but this is not a practical solution for digital soil mapping of peat depth.

 We do not believe that the poor predictive value of the radiometric data in this study was caused primarily by full attenuation of radioactivity.